-A business is in the… well, business of making money.
+Businesses are in the… well, business of making money.
 And a business knows that a penny saved is a penny earned.
-Anyone who has tried to run a household also knows this.
+Anyone struggling to run a household on a budget also knows this.

-A meal plan is basically a document that states what you are going to have for dinner.
+A meal plan is basically a document that… wait for it…plans meals (SHOCKING!) .
 Some people do it by the week, and some do it by the month.
-When used in conjunction with looking for sales etc. it can be a great way to save money and get your shit together when it comes time to figure out what is for dinner
+When used in conjunction with shopping sales etc. it can be a great way to save money and get your shit together when it comes time to figure out what’s for dinner.

 Step 1: Make Some Lists

-A few things that can help you get it together while making a meal plan:
+A few things that can help you get your meal plan shit together:

 - An inventory of what you have on hand (this can be pretty laid back and not like an exhaustive thing, but its good to know if you have a bunch of things in the freezer that could be used up)

 - Some recipes you want to try- this is optional but it can be pretty useful to try a couple of new things throughout the month.
 However if you are going to do this, make sure you have a quick and easy backup plan.
-I have had many recipe fails which resulted in trips to the nearest drive through.
-This is not a good outcome and I don’t recommend it!
+I have had many recipe fails which resulted in trips to the nearest drive through!

 Check out this Crockpot from Amazon to make your life easier!